 Next, with an offer of up to 120,000 bonus Qantas Points, the American Express Westpac Altitude Black Bundle – comprised of a Westpac Altitude Black Mastercard with an American Express Westpac Altitude Black Card.

 Those bonus points are offered in two parts: one being 80,000 bonus Qantas Points when you apply for the Black bundle by June 2 2019 and spend $3,000 on eligible purchases within 90 days of card approval using the Altitude Black Mastercard (issued and serviced by Westpac).

 You could also take home 40,000 bonus Qantas Points when spending $3,000 on eligible purchases within the same 90-day period using the American Express Westpac Altitude Black Card (issued and serviced by American Express), which also generates 1.25 Qantas Points per $1 spent on most everyday purchases in Australia, uncapped.

 Combined, that's up to 120,000 bonus Qantas Points on offer.
 The Altitude Black Mastercard carries a $250 annual fee; the AMEX, a $199 annual fee; and there's also a $50/year Qantas Rewards fee levied for earning Qantas Points.

-In third place, Qantas Money's mid-tier card – the Qantas Premier Platinum Mastercard – and the Qantas American Express Ultimate Card, both with offers of up to 100,000 bonus Qantas Points.
+In third place, Qantas Money's mid-tier card – the Qantas Premier Platinum Mastercard – the Qantas American Express Ultimate Card, and the ANZ Frequent Flyer Black Visa all come with a sweetener of up to 100,000 bonus Qantas Points.